 Commercial Lifespan

-Plastic doesn’t repair.
+Plastic chair doesn’t often get’s repaired (considered disposable, they can be repaired if the break is not catastrophic).
 When legs crack, surfaces scratch beyond acceptability, or fading makes chairs look shabby, replacement is the only option.
 This “disposable” nature is factored into the economics—you’re essentially renting rather than owning.

 Maintenance Requirements